SchineD/microservice/README.md

 As to the project structure, unsurprisingly the frontend is in `./app` and the backend is in `./api`.
-Further below we'll look deeper into project structure and how and where to change what.
+Farther below we'll look deeper into project structure and how and where to change what.

 The backend has a sample collections of cats, not